 3.3 Energy intake

 There were no significant differences in mean energy intake from the breakfast meal consumed prior to the fMRI protocol (fed condition) compared to that consumed after (fasted condition) or any significant differences for mean energy intake between the sexes or between the dietary restraint groups (Figure 4).
+There were also no significant differences between the sexes and between the dietary restraint groups for the intake of energy, carbohydrate, protein and fat in the fed condition.

 3.4 fMRI